syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 {% highlight ASP.NET CORE %}

 //Loads or open an PowerPoint Presentation
-FileStream inputStream = new FileStream(inputFileName,FileMode.Open);
+FileStream inputStream = new FileStream("Sample.pptx",FileMode.Open);
 IPresentation pptxDoc = Presentation.Open(inputStream);

 //Gets the first slide of the Presentation